 Today, dietary supplements cause more than 23,000 emergency room visits annually per the New England Journal of Medicine.3,6,7,8.
 The industry, aided by powerful lawmakers in Congress, says supplements provide valuable health benefits and that only a few unscrupulous companies market tainted products.
 Others contend the lack of enforcement of industry regulations too often puts the health of unsuspecting consumers at risk.

 There is at least one recommended U.S. company that not only adheres to the Good Manufacturing Practices, but far exceeds its regulation.
 They confirm the efficacy of their dietary supplements through clinical trials prior to marketing.
+Simply, they are remarkably different from their competitors.

 The cGMP final rule was implemented by the FDA in July 2007 as complementary regulation to the Dietary Supplement Health and Education Act (DSHEA) of 1994.
 That act defined dietary supplements as foods.
 The DSHEA law tasked the FDA with the responsibility to create and enforce rules under which dietary supplement makers could manufacture and sell products.
 But the industry carried on without guidelines until the FDA announced the cGMP thirteen years later.